-INDIGO's nuclear receptor reporter assays capitalize on the low background, highsensitivity, and broad linear dynamic range of bio-luminescence reporter gene technology.
+INDIGO's receptor assay kits capitalize on the extremely low background, high-sensitivity, and broad linear dynamic range of bio-luminescence reporter gene technology.

 Reporter Cells incorporate the cDNA encoding beetle luciferase, a 62 kD protein originating from the North American firefly (Photinus pyralis).
-Luciferase catalyzes the mono-oxidation of D-luciferin in a Mg+2-dependent reaction that consumes O2 and ATP as co-substrates, and yields as products oxyluciferin, AMP, PP_i, CO2, and photon emission.
+Luciferase catalyzes the mono-oxidation of D-luciferin in a Mg+2-dependent reaction that consumes O_2 and ATP as co-substrates to yield oxyluciferin, AMP, PP_i, CO2, and photon emission.
 Luminescence intensity of the reaction is quantified using a luminometer and is reported in terms of Relative Light Units (RLU's).

-This assay kit features a luciferase detection reagent specially formulated to provide stable light emission between 30 and 100+ minutes after initiating the luciferase reaction.
-Incorporating a 30-minute reaction-rest period ensures that light emission profiles attain maximal stability, thereby allowing assay plates to be processed in batch.
+This assay kit features a luciferase detection reagent specially formulated to provide stable light emission between 5 and 90+ minutes after initiating the luciferase reaction.
+Incorporating a 5-minute reaction-rest period ensures that light emission profiles attain maximal stability, thereby allowing assay plates to be processed in batch.
 By doing so, the signal output from all sample wells, from one plate to the next, may be directly compared within an experimental set.